Back to all posts

 Good links help search engines like Google understand what a page is about, making it easier for people to find us.
 They also build trust.
 When a link takes you exactly where you expect to go, it creates a seamless experience.
 We want your time on our site to be as relaxing as our massages, and that starts with easy navigation.
 Here are five best practices we follow to make sure our links are always working for you.

-1. Pick the Right Href Value
+1. Choose the Right Href Value

 The “href” value is simply the destination address of a link.
 There are two main types: relative and absolute.
 A relative URL is like giving directions to a room inside the same house; it’s a shorthand for linking to another page on our own website, like /about-us.
 An absolute URL is the full street address, complete with city, state, and zip code.
 We use these full URLs, like https://www.nolablissmassage.com, when we need to link to a different website.
 Using the right type of URL structure ensures that you and search engines can always find the right page without getting lost.

-2. Use Other Key Anchor Attributes
+2. Pair Href with Other Key Attributes

 Beyond just the destination, links can have other attributes that add extra functionality and security.
 For example, if we link to an external site, we often set it to open in a new browser tab so you don’t lose your place on our website.
 When we do this, we also add a rel="noopener" attribute.
 This is a simple security measure that prevents the new page from having any control over the original page.
 It’s a small, behind-the-scenes tweak that helps keep your browsing experience safe and sound.
 These HTML attributes help create a better and more secure user experience.